This clean eating thai peanut chicken recipe is perfect when you’re getting tired of the same ol’ chicken every night!

 Also, if you are particular about fats, be sure to use light coconut milk instead of full fat.
 The white chunks in the video are coconut fat from using full fat coconut milk.
 I prefer this, but if you don’t, it won’t hurt the recipe at all to use light.
 I really like the Whole Foods brand as well as Thai Kitchen.
 Both are clean, and the Thai Kitchen brand is pretty easily found.
 At least in my part of the world.
 If you can’t find it, simply search in the ethnic food aisle of your grocery store.
 Read ingredient lists though because not all brands are clean.
 You only want it to have coconut milk in there.
 No fillers or sweeteners.

-- 1 cups low sodium chicken broth, no sugar added
+- 1 cup chicken broth (low sodium, no sugar added)

-- 1 cup coconut milk (light or full fat)
+- 1 cup coconut milk (light or full fat, your choice)

-- 1 tbsp. low sodium soy sauce or coconut aminos
+- 1 tbsp. soy sauce (or coconut aminos)

 - 2 tbsp. creamy peanut butter